Snehal-Reddy/Machine-Learning-CS60050/README.md

 **Naïve Bayes Classifier** - Naive Bayes Classifier implemented from scratch with Laplacian Smoothing.

-**Naïve Bayes Classifier** - Adaboost algorithm implemented from scratch with decision tree as the base classifier.
+**Adaboost** - Adaboost algorithm implemented from scratch with decision tree as the base classifier.